VIBRATION STUDY AND ANALYSIS

 SPECTRUM ANALYSIS

-This divides the total vibration into separate frequencies so that the source of a given glitch can be easily recognized.
+>>>>>>>lass=”yoast-text-mark” />>>>>>>>>>>>>This divides the total vibration into separate frequencies so that the source of a given glitch can be easily recognized.
 This includes handing out the raw time domain data through a mathematical computation called the Fast Fourier Transform or FFT.
 The FFT algorithm converts the original signal from the time domain into the frequency domain.
-The outcome is that a complex signal is divided into various contributing frequencies.
+This process decomposes a complex, time-domain signal into its individual frequency components, allowing for the precise identification of contributing sources.

 SPEED TRIALS